 Before joining the firm, Eric served as a law clerk for Judge Diane S. Sykes of the U.S. Court of Appeals for the Seventh Circuit from 2007-08.
+He is currently president of the Seventh Circuit Bar Association.

 - Represented Albert Trostel & Sons in Albert Trostel & Sons Co. v.
 Notz, 679 F.3d 627 (7th Cir.
 2012), on an appeal from an appraisal action brought by a dissenting minority shareholder.
 The Seventh Circuit affirmed the district court’s judgment in favor of Albert Trostel & Sons.

-- Seventh Circuit Bar Association (Board of Governors)
+- Seventh Circuit Bar Association (President)

 - Wisconsin Appellate Law, co-editor and author (wiappellatelaw.com)